ENTTEC/SplayApi/README.md

 #### STOP_COMMAND: Stop the playlist if in PAUSE or PLAY status
-This will perform STOP action, if Playlist's has Fade Out time not 0 the status become PLAYLIST_STATUS_STOPPING and with the repeaded STOP command Playlist will stop immediately, else it will stop.
+This will perform STOP action, if Playlist's has Fade Out time not 0 the status become PLAYLIST_STATUS_STOPPING and with the repeated STOP command Playlist will stop immediately, else it will stop.
 Request:
 ```json
 {